 The final snow globe, from the inside of the Pure Silver, Snow Globe, is aligned on the card about 1″ from the top and 2″ from the right.
 Set it back on the wax paper.
 Refill your Tim Holtz pad with the Shaded Lilac ink and apply liberally to the stamp, using a vertical press motion, so you don’t get ink in the grooves.
 It has an extended drying time.
 Line the stamp up with the circle on the Azure card, press and hold for a few minutes.
 The 100% cotton surface is absorbent and will soak up the ink well.
 Stamp another polar bear on some scrap Savoy paper and hand cut out the polar bear.
 Using black and red sharpies, outline the bear; ink the paper sides and color the scarf, adding a little red glass sparkle.

-Die cut Pop-Tone, Wild Cherry, 65 lb cover, with the QuiKutz, Confetti, die.
+Die cut Wild Cherry with the QuiKutz, Confetti, die.
 There are other designs that would also suit, even straight lines cut from the Wild Cherry; it is the yummy color that makes the design work.
-Also cut a snow flake from the Pure Silver.
-Cut the Wild Cherry curlicue so it fits on either side and glue down both the Wild Cherry and the snow flake.
-Let it dry on a flat surface over night.
-It will fit inside a Crush, Cherry, A9 envelope, however it would be preferable to hand deliver it or enclose it with a gift or put in a firm box.
+Also cut a snowflake from the Pure Silver.
+Cut the Wild Cherry curlicue so it fits on either side and glue down both the Wild Cherry and the snowflake.
+Let it dry on a flat surface overnight.
+It will fit inside a Cherry A9 envelope however it would be preferable to hand deliver it or enclose it with a gift or put in a firm box.
 The card is not fragile, but it has an odd shape that might not mail well.
 But what a gift it is to receive.

 The products that were used in this craft:

 - Cranes Colors, Azure Blue, 134 lb cover